boto/boto3/docs/source/guide/resources.rst

    a concern, then manually calling ``load`` will allow you to control exactly when the load action (and thus latency) is invoked.
 The documentation for each resource explicitly lists its attributes.

+   Additionally, attributes may be reloaded after an action has been performed on the resource.
+For example, if the ``last_modified`` attribute of an S3 object is loaded and then a ``put`` action is called, then the next time you access ``last_modified`` it will reload the object's metadata.

 Actions
 -------